-Rural emergency care is complex and was already challenging before the virus started spreading.
+Rural emergency care is complex and was already challenging before the start of the pandemic.
 In fact, 2019 was a record year for rural hospital closures as 119 facilities shut their doors.
 Today, a quarter of rural hospitals are at high risk of closing and more than 350 rural hospitals across 40 states are vulnerable.

 Nearly one in five Americans rely on rural health care and emergency physicians in these areas encounter many of the same challenges as their colleagues who practice in larger cities with more resources; staffing shortages, lack of available personal protective equipment, limited COVID-19 testing capacity, or drug shortages, to name a few.